tams-cso/cso2021/README.md

 # CSO Website 2020-2021

 The official TAMS computer science organization website for the 2020-2021 school year.
+Note that we're using Yarn rather than npm, because Vercel (our deployment tool) also uses Yarn.

 ## Installation